This article discusses:

-- How to best handle getting a deportation order.
+- How to best handle receiving a deportation order.

-- How to know if you are in the process of being removed or deported.
+- How to know if you are going to be deported.

 - Whether it is good to voluntarily leave the country when facing deportation.

 What Do I Do If I Receive A Removal Or Deportation Order?